Chart Color Schemes

 Income

-Mooloolah Valley had a median income of $49,165 and an average income of $59,755 among taxpayers in financial year 2022.
-This is lower than the national figures for Rest of Qld, which were $50,780 and $64,844 respectively.
-By September 2025, estimates suggest these figures would have increased to approximately $56,043 (median) and $68,115 (average), based on a 13.99% growth in wages since financial year 2022.
-According to the 2021 Census, household income ranked at the 61st percentile ($1,931 weekly) while personal income was at the 42nd percentile.
-The largest income segment comprised 35.0% of residents earning between $1,500 and $2,999 weekly (1,407 residents).
-This is consistent with broader trends across the metropolitan region where 31.7% fell into the same category.
-High housing costs consumed 16.9% of income, but strong earnings placed disposable income at the 60th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+The suburb of Mooloolah Valley had median income among taxpayers of $49,165 and average income of $59,755 in financial year 2023.
+These figures compared to Rest of Qld's median income of $53,146 and average income of $66,593 respectively.
+By September 2025, estimates based on Wage Price Index growth of 9.91% would be approximately $54,037 for median income and $65,677 for average income.
+According to the 2021 Census, household income ranked at the 61st percentile ($1,931 weekly) and personal income at the 42nd percentile in Mooloolah Valley.
+The largest income bracket comprised 35.0% earning $1,500 - 2,999 weekly (1,458 residents), similar to the broader area where this cohort represented 31.7%.
+High housing costs consumed 16.9% of income in Mooloolah Valley, yet strong earnings placed disposable income at the 60th percentile and the suburb's SEIFA income ranking was in the 6th decile.

 Frequently Asked Questions - Income